amrithagk/Extensions/README.md

  - Select the desired folder containing the extension

 ## Tab list
-This extension displays a list of the tabs open in the window, with their corresponding links
+This extension displays a list of the tabs open in the window, with their corresponding links.
+Click the link in the pop-up to switch tabs easily.

 ## Content Summarizer
 This extension generates a summary of the text content in a webpage